What to Do If You've Been Sued

 You can also file your own Plaintiff’s Claim.

 How do I serve the Plaintiff?

 If you countersue, someone must serve your Defendant’s Claim to the Plaintiff at least five days before the hearing date.
 You cannot serve the Defendant’s Claim yourself.
 You can hire a Sheriff or Registered Process Server.
 You can also have someone over the age of 18 who is not a party to the case do the service.

 The person serving the Defendant’s Claim must file a Proof of Service with the court clerk.
 If you hire a Sheriff or Registered Process Server, they will usually file it for you.

 If you are unable to have the Defendant’s Claim served, go to court on your hearing date and tell the Judge.
-The Judge can hear, postpone or dismiss your Defendant’s Claim.
+The Judge may hear, postpone or dismiss your Defendant’s Claim.

 Court forms are available at California Courts – Forms.
 Select “Small Claims” from the pull down menu.
 Forms are also available at the Court Clerk’s office.